Andlinks-Yourturn/Hackatom/README.md

 We provide [Basecoin API](https://github.com/Andlinks-Yourturn/BasecoinService)  for token management related actions.
 People an do a deposit, a transfer or audit fund transfer process.
 It's based on tendermint/basecoin, but we add some improvements.
 It become crystal clear who is benefited and anyone can check if the candidate is eligible by comparing the related files.

-In [ABCi](https://github.com/Andlinks-Yourturn/abci), it functions as application management.
+In our [ABCi](https://github.com/Andlinks-Yourturn/abci), which is based on tendermint/abci it functions as application management.
 The donor's projects has a basecoin address and a criteria doc, and each student has a basecoin address and profile doc.
 The relationship
+ ,
     basecoin address - IPFS address are recorded in a Merkle-tree.
 All the application request is processed by comparing the files.
 WHen the criteria are met, the designated amount of tokens are transferred automatically.